My genesis generative art collection.

 color distribution

 Originally, the clew members were all one unchanging color, but this uniform approach didn't result in a great composition.
-After exploring various options, I cut the original approach and developed out four alternatives (brief explanations below).
+After exploring various options, I cut the original approach and developed out four alternatives.

 body type